Ax3man/phylopath/cran-comments.md

 All OK.

 ## Downstream dependencies
-The package does not have downstream dependencies.
+The package has 1 downstream dependency, which was checked with revdepcheck and passed.

 This submission fixes several small bugs and makes minor improvements to the package.